AjayShukla007/Journey_100dayOfCode/Readme.md

 ### day 46 of #100DaysOfCode
 - To prevent bot spam adding re
-- Learning Binary Search and
+- Learning Binary Search and Bit Manipulation

 #### Array and BinarySearch:
 - Solved UTF-8 Validation on leetcode with tc of O(log n) and sc of O(1) Beats 80.00% in runtime with JavaScript